 In a study in the Journal of Environmental Psychology, researchers asked workers in open-office plans to name their top source of dissatisfaction.
 Many participants cited noise as a major annoyance.

-Office noise can emanate from a variety of sources.
+Office noise can emanate from a variety of sources, such as these:

-Office workers avoid these distractions through the use of headphones, but as Bloomberg points out, those can be an annoyance for managers.
-Employees who are tapped into their own playlists are not available for conversation and collaboration with coworkers.
-They are locked inside their own little worlds, listening to sounds that no one else can hear.
-Office managers who want to promote constant communication and cooperation between employees may grow upset if the music you play has the opposite effect.
+Office workers avoid these distractions through headphones, but as Bloomberg points out, those can annoy managers.
+Employees tapped into their playlists are unavailable for conversation and collaboration with coworkers.
+They are locked inside their little worlds, listening to sounds no one else can hear.
+Office managers who want to promote constant communication and cooperation between employees may grow upset if the music they play has the opposite effect.